 It was a morning around here.

 We were out of milk.
-Frustration from the littles and their cereal loving little bellies.
+I could hear frustrations from the littles and their cereal-loving little bellies.

 It was cold.
 Frustration at having to roll out of bed.

 It snowed!
 But only enough to make the roads slippery and not enough to not go to school.
 Frustration.

 I sent a boy out to start the truck.
 He got sidetracked.
 Frustration.

 Someone spilled hot chocolate on the couch.
 Frustration.

 We drove to school in near silence.
 All of us stewing over the various things that annoyed us that morning.
 None of us laughing or singing along to the radio.
 Instead we were sulking.
 Tallying up the injustices of the morning.
 Blaming everyone else for how it all went down.